 Rehabilitation, Human Resources and Communication Disorders

-The Department of Rehabilitation, Human Resources and Communication Disorders comprises six independent academic programs that among them offer 14 bachelor's, master's and doctoral degree programs.
+The Department of Rehabilitation, Human Resources and Communication Disorders comprises seven independent academic programs that among them offer 15 bachelor's, master's and doctoral degree programs.
 We teach the majority of our programs in Fayetteville, although we have a large and growing online presence.
 More than 35 full-time faculty members — in addition to some leading practitioners who lend their talents as adjunct faculty — serve more than 800 students each academic year.
 The department hosts the Speech and Hearing Clinic that has served Northwest Arkansas since 1960.

 M.Ed. and Ed.D.